 Actually, ONT is the same as ONU in essence.
 ONT is an ITU-T term, whereas ONU is an IEEE term.
 They both refer to the user side equipment in GEPON system.
 But in practice, there is a little difference between ONT and ONU according to their location.
 ONT is generally on customer premises.

 ODN, an integral part of the PON system, provides the optical transmission medium for the physical connection of the ONUs to the OLTs.
 Its reach is 20 km or farther.
-Within the ODN, optical fibers, fiber optic connectors, passive optical splitters, and auxiliary components collaborate with each other.
+Within the ODN, fiber optic cables, fiber optic connectors, passive optical splitters, and auxiliary components collaborate with each other.
 The ODN specifically has five segments which are feeder fiber, optical distribution point, distribution fiber, optical access point, and drop fiber.
 The feeder fiber starts from the optical distribution frame (ODF) in the central office (CO) telecommunications room and ends at the optical distribution point for long-distance coverage.
 The distribution fiber from the optical distribution point to the optical access point distributes optical fibers for areas alongside it.
 The drop fiber connects the optical access point to terminals (ONTs), achieving optical fiber drop into user homes.
 In addition, the ODN is the very path essential to PON data transmission and its quality directly affects the performance, reliability, and scalability of the PON system.

 There are different types of OLT, ONU, ONT equipments for GEPON, which are the new generation PON equipments and mainly applied by telecommunication operators in FTTH project.
 All these equipment are provided in fiberstore and have the characteristic of high integration, flexible adaption, reliability and capable of providing QOS, web-management as well as flexible enlarging capacity.
 For more information, please contact us over firstname.lastname@example.org.